 Ireland is a member state of the European Union (EU), and any Irish Citizen can exercise their Treaty Rights to live and work freely in the UK.
+Ireland allows Dual Nationality, the right to hold other nationalities and passports.

 As an Irish Citizen, you could be eligible for BRITISH NATIONALITY in the following circumstances: